Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + [Gitpod](https://www.gitpod.io/)

-  Gitpod is used as the enviroment program were the page was made.
+  Gitpod is used as the enviroment program were the page was made and for the writing of the code.

 + [Github](https://github.com/)

-  Github is used as the development platform.
-This platform, gives us users the opportunity to see other users repositories and upload our own repositories.
+  I use Github to host the deployed website.
+Also in Github you can track your code and go back to previous versions to keep track of what you've done.

 + [Heroku](https://www.heroku.com/)

-  Heroku is a cloud platform as a service (PaaS) supporting several programming languages.And is used for the deployment of this project.
+  Platform used for the deployments and running the apps.

 ## __Resources__